lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 29th, Mar, 2024
-The QA DLC will be delayed, as we find few use cases for an open-end QA.
+The QA DLC will be delayed, as we find few benchmarks for an open-end VQA model.

 The next relase will still be solely single-gpu OCR.